ansys/pyensight/doc/source/calc_functions.rst

 .. _Defect_Functions:

 ---------------------------------------------
-Porosity Characterization Functions (Defects)
+Porosity characterization functions (defects)
 ---------------------------------------------

 Consider a mesh with a scalar per element variable representing the micro porosity of each cell, where 0 means no porosity (the cell is completely full) and 100 means the cell is fully porous (the cell is empty).
-Cells with a non zero porosity are considered to have defects.
+Cells with a non-zero porosity are considered to have defects.
 Defects that span multiple cells may indicate an unacceptable defect.

-Six Defect functions are provided to help calculate factors of interest in characterizing these defects that occur over multiple cells.
-To use the Defect_* functions, you would create an isovolume of your porosity variable between desired ranges (perhaps 5 to 100) and select this isovolume part then use these functions below.
+Six ``Defect_*`` functions are provided to help calculate factors of interest in characterizing the defects that occur over multiple cells.
+To use the following ``Defect_*`` functions, you would create an isovolume of your porosity variable between the desired ranges (perhaps 5 to 100) and select this isovolume part.

 .. _Defect_BulkVolume: